sailpoint-oss/developer.sailpoint.com/products/iiq/docs/identity-iq/plugin-developer-guide/chapter-8/index.md

 ## Plugin Helper Methods

-The list of methods that are included with the BasePlugin classes are as follows:
+This is the list of methods included with the `BasePlugin` classes:

-* **getPluginName()** - returns a string value of the name of the plugin
+* **getPluginName()** - returns a string value of the plugin's name.
-* **getConnection()** - returns a Connection object used to query the database
+* **getConnection()** - returns a connection object used to query the database.
-* **getSettingString(String settingName)** - returns a String setting value from the Plugin Settings
+* **getSettingString(String settingName)** - returns a string setting value from the Plugin Settings.
-* **getSettingBool( String settingName)** - returns a boolean value from the Plugin Settings
+* **getSettingBool( String settingName)** - returns a boolean value from the Plugin Settings.
-* **getSettingInt(String settingName)** - returns a integer value from the Plugin Settings
+* **getSettingInt(String settingName)** - returns a integer value from the Plugin Settings.

-You can think of the BasePlugin classes as foundation for creating your specific objects.
-The biggest advantage you receive by using them is access to the Plugin Helper Methods.
-You are not required to use the BasePlugin classes for your implementation, you are welcome to extend directly from the parent class object you wish to implement.
+You can think of the `BasePlugin` classes as the foundation for the creation of your specific objects.
+The biggest advantage to using them is the access to the Plugin Helper Methods.
+You aren't required to use the `BasePlugin` classes for your implementation though - you're welcome to extend directly from the parent class object you want to implement.

-## Implementing a Plugin Service Definition
+## Implement a plugin service definition

-When implementing a Plugin Service you'll have two parts.
-The first is your Service class.
-This will contain your business logic that you want the service to actually do.
-The second is the service definition xml that will be loaded into IdentityIQ.
-Example of both are listed below.
+When you're implementing a plugin service you will have to implement two parts.
+The first is your Service class, which will contain the business logic for what you want the service ot actually do.
+The second is the service definition XML file that will be loaded into IdentityIQ.
+You can find examples of both below:

 ### BasePluginService Class

-This is an abstract class that extends the Service class, as well as implements the PluginContext interface.
-You can use this class as the foundation for your custom Plugin Service
+This is an abstract class that extends the service class and implements the `PluginContext` interface.
+You can use this class as the foundation for your custom plugin service:

 ```java
 public class MyPluginService extends BasePluginService {